FKA Twigs: 2012–2013: Career beginnings

-In August 2012, Barnett was photographed for the cover of i-D magazine.
+In 2012 Barnett was photographed for the cover of i-D magazine.
 She became known as Twigs for the way her joints crack.
-She added the initialism FKA to her name when another act called the Twigs – twin sisters active and recording since 1994 – asked her to change her stage name.
-Several sources have claimed that the "FKA" stands for "Formerly Known As", but Barnett has said in multiple interviews that the letters do not stand for anything in particular: "[I]t's just a collection of letters.
-I was gonna be like FK1 Twigs…or AFK Twigs…I just wanted a selection of letters that sounded quite kind of masculine and strong.
+She added the letters FKA to her name when another act called the Twigs – twin sisters active and recording since 1994 – asked her to change her stage name.
+It was believed or assumed that the "FKA" stood for the business abbreviation "formerly known as", but Barnett has said in multiple interviews that the letters do not stand for anything in particular: "[I]t's just a collection of letters.
+I was gonna be like FK1 Twigs ... or AFK Twigs ...
+I just wanted a selection of letters that sounded quite kind of masculine and strong.
 FKA just worked.
 It doesn't stand for anything, it's just capital letters."

 Barnett self-released her music debut, EP1, on Bandcamp on 4 December 2012.
 She posted a video for each song on her YouTube channel.
-In August 2013, she released the video for her first single, "Water Me", it was directed by Jesse Kanda.
+In August 2013, she released the video for her first single, "Water Me", directed by Jesse Kanda.
 That same month The Guardian profiled Barnett for their "New Band of the Day" feature, describing her as "the UK's best example to date of ethereal, twisted R&B." Barnett's second extended play, EP2, was released through the Young Turks record label in September.
 It was produced by Barnett and Arca.
 Pitchfork gave EP2 a rating of 8/10.
 In December, she was nominated for the BBC's Sound of 2014 prize, and was chosen by Spotify for their Spotlight on 2014 list.
 Barnett was then featured on Billboard's 14 Artists to Watch in 2014.